 - Ease of Use – 5 / 5

 - Value for Money – 3 / 5

 See Related: Best Rental Cars You Can Take Out of State

 Is Outdoorsy Legit?

-Outdoorsy is a legit option for RV owners looking for a steady income and renters looking for cheap and safe RVs.
-The website is easy to use and provides insurance and security options, which makes up for the high service fee they charge.
+Outdoorsy is a legitimate option for RV owners looking for a steady income and renters looking for cheap and safe RVs.
+This RV booking website is easy to use and provides insurance and security options, which makes up for the high service fee they charge.

 However, you should conduct complete due diligence from your side regarding the vehicle or the renter to ensure peace of mind.